LME shareholders to vote on HKEx takeover July 25

-LONDON London Metal Exchange (LME) shareholders will vote on July 25 on a 1.4 billion pound ($2.2 billion) takeover offer by the Hong Kong stock exchange, which could deliver a payout of 7.4 million pounds for the LME's chief executive.
+LONDON London Metal Exchange (LME) shareholders will vote on July 25 on a 1.4 billion pound ($2.2 billion) takeover offer by the Hong Kong stock exchange (0388.HK), which could deliver a payout of 7.4 million pounds for the LME's chief executive.

 Hong Kong Exchanges and Clearing Ltd (HKEx) and the LME announced on June 15 they had agreed on an acquisition that would give LME members a gateway to China, the world's biggest metals buyer.

-Some smaller shareholders have voiced opposition to a takeover and top shareholder JP Morgan is also reluctant to vote in favour, sources familiar with the matter have said.
+Some smaller shareholders have voiced opposition to a takeover and top shareholder JP Morgan (JPM.N) is also reluctant to vote in favor, sources familiar with the matter have said.

 If shareholders approve the deal, LME executives would receive up to 19.65 million pounds from a shadow equity incentive scheme, including as much as 7.36 million pounds for Chief Executive Martin Abbott, according to the shareholder documents.